 - Explore the breadth and depth of the national curriculum Implementation

-At Saint Joseph’s, we use the Cornerstones’ themes as a starting point to teach art and design built on a backbone of key skills that progress through the year groups.
+At St Joseph’s, we teach art and design built on a backbone of key skills that progress through the year groups.
 Our art and design offers countless opportunities for quality cross-curricular art.

 Our curriculum provides both essential skills and a vast array of artistic contexts for children to develop their on-going and natural creativity.